 Upper Cervical Chiropractic and Meniere’s Disease

-If you are envisioning having your neck twisted and cracked, you may be surprised to learn how different upper cervical chiropractic is from chiropractic in general.
+You may be surprised to learn how different upper cervical chiropractic is from chiropractic in general.
 Adjustments are very precise and gentle.
 X-rays are taken to pinpoint misalignments that may be a mere fraction of a millimeter.
 Since the top bones in the neck can influence blood flow to the brain, cerebrospinal fluid drainage, and brainstem function, it is important to care for even these very slight subluxations.